BCC+ Pixel Chooser

-The BCC+ Pixel Chooser is a matte/mask generator and is available as a standalone filter and as an option integrated into almost every filter in the Continuum package.
+The BCC+ Pixel Chooser filter, part of the BCC Key and Blend category, is a matte/mask generator and is available as a standalone filter and as an option integrated into almost every filter in the Continuum package.

 The integrated version provides a way to select which pixels in the filtered source will be affected by a Continuum filter, via the generation of image based mattes, gradient mattes, vector/object masks, and depth maps.
 Mocha planar tracking, vector shape masking, and ML object matte options are included in the Pixel Chooser, which allows for the generation of motion-tracked mask shapes as a hold-back mask.